yhcheer/RayTracingInOneWeekend/README.md

 3. [RayTracingTheRestOfYourLife](https://github.com/yhcheer/RayTracingTheRestOfYourLife)

-My note about this book is still writing.http://yhcheer.com/2018/10/20/ray-tarcing/
+Some thinking in this book.http://yhcheer.com/2018/10/20/ray-tarcing/

-The output of my projects are PPM（P3） files.
-You can use ImageMagick to transfer into JPG file, or you can use other Image Viewer software to open it.
+The output of my projects is a PPM(P3) file.
+You can use ImageMagick to transfer into a JPG file, or you can use other Image Viewer software(eg: XnViewer) to open it.

 ```python
 #ppm2jpg